marlouramaekers/GINCP/README.md

 ## Roadmap

 This section outlines the roadmap of this project.
-Because the project is in an early phase, there is little room for input from externa contributors at the moment.
+Because the project is in an early phase, there is little room for input from external contributors at the moment.
 However, in later stages (especially point 5), we invite external contributors and users to give feedback on the dataset and the documentation.

 2. **Create a data harmonization plan:** Questions may not be asked in a similar way in every survey round or have different response options.
 To ensure that the data can be compared, the data needs to be harmonized.
 3. **Harmonize the data:** Action time!
 The data are harmonized in a consistent and cohorent way.
 Code for harmonization and merging data will be annotated